 Tip!!
 Please discuss the issue of "freeriding" in an early stage of the project.
-The individual grade of the students will be based on the team performance.

 Students complete a team charter before and during the first team meeting, describing how they will work as a team.

 This is also the perfect time to make arrangements concerning the upcoming team meetings (and their frequency) you will have with your students.
 After this kick off meeting, you can plan a meeting with the client during which the project scope will be discussed.